 - our main website platform, available at https://countydurhamccg.nhs.uk.

 What we’re doing to improve accessibility

-Testing by Siteimprove will be carried out a regular intervals to ensure ongoing compliance.
+Testing by SiteImprove will be carried out a regular interval to ensure ongoing compliance.